OpenEvalProject/evals/manuscripts/elife-61980/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/61980/elife-61980-fig4-v2.jpg)

 **Figure 4.:** (A) Overview of the method.
 (B) Metabolites detected above background in 10,000 HSCs/multipotent progenitors (MPPs) in this study (green numbers, 159 metabolites total) as compared to our prior study using a different method (Agathocleous et al., 2017) (blue numbers, 57 metabolites total).
 These data are from one experiment, representative of four independent experiments.
 Metabolites detected above background were calculated by comparing three whole bone marrow (WBM) or three HSC/MPP samples to three sheath fluid blanks (fold change >2, false discovery rate [FDR] < 0.05).
-Figure 4—source data 1.Figure 4.

 Cells can undergo metabolic changes upon removal from their in vivo environment (Lau et al., 2020).
 This is a particular problem when cells are enzymatically dissociated as they exchange metabolites with the dissociation medium, or when cells are sorted into buffers that require additional processing steps before cell lysis and metabolite extraction (Lau et al., 2020; Binek et al., 2019; Llufrio et al., 2018).
 To avoid changes in metabolites during cell processing, we worked quickly and kept the cells cold from the time they left the animal until they were sorted into acetonitrile.
 Cellular metabolism is immediately quenched by sorting into cold acetonitrile.
 The levels of most metabolites strongly correlated in sorted and unsorted samples (Figure 1H–K).
 Some metabolites exhibited changes over time during cell processing (Figure 1M) but the levels of most metabolites strongly correlated in samples at 5 and 120 min after removal from the mouse (Figure 1N–P).
 Therefore, most metabolite levels were not significantly changed by cell preparation and sorting, at least beyond 5 min after the mouse was killed.
 However, some metabolite levels might change less than a minute after the removal of cells from their normal physiological environment in a way that would not have been detected in our experiments (Lu et al., 2017).
 If so, it will not be possible to quantitate these metabolites in flow cytometrically isolated cells.